Title: Dead March for Penelope Blow ( Chief Inspector Littlejohn #18)

 The mystery is pretty solid.
 It’s not just the red herrings but we see the weirdo Blow family up to some parlor tricks.
 Abracadabra!
 Not really… they don’t pull out bunnies from hats.

 Dead March for Penelope Blow is a little different from the usual Bellairs style.
 Did I tell you how much I enjoyed reading this book?
 The ending was really, like really, really good.
 I thought the identity of the killer was served to me on a silver plate.
 And voila!
 No bunnies here!
 Littlejohn ended up solving more than one mystery.

-Since George Bellairs is my favourite author and Littlejohn is my favourite detective, it’s no doubt I would recommend you to read this book.
+Since George Bellairs is my favorite author and Littlejohn is my favorite detective, it’s no doubt I would recommend you to read this book.
 Hu Hu Hu, go on, read it.

 Many thanks to George Bellairs Estates and Agora Books for the ARC.
 This is my honest and unbiased opinion.

 I love book characters with wacky names.
 The Brits have that on lockdown. 😊